Skip to main content

 • Bring your own device (optional)

 Bring your own device (BYOD) is not a requirement.
-Campers will be provided with a laptop/computer for use during their registered camp as applicable.
+Participants will be provided with a laptop/computer for use during their registered camp/course as applicable.

-Attendees of select camp programs may bring a personal laptop for use during the registered camp.
-This option is applicable to the following camps only:
+Attendees of select programs may bring a personal laptop for use during the registered program.
+This option is applicable to the following programs only:

 Camp Ages Dates

-Campers who bring their own device to camp must abide by the 2023 Ontario Tech University Camps (Children & Youth) Code of Conduct and Assumption of Risk and Release of Liability
+Participants who bring their own device must abide by the 2026 Ontario Tech University Child & Youth Programming Code of Conduct and Assumption of Risk and Release of Liability

 Please note that Ontario Tech is not responsible for lost, stolen or damaged personal items.
 IT Services does not provide repair or software support services on personally owned devices.